jupyter/governance/linux-proposal.md

 and it has a proven track record of supporting software projects with a sustainable operational and multi-modal funding model that scales.

-# How does this affect our project\'s mission regarding both open science, education, and access to all regardless of money or industrial relationships?
+# How does this affect our project's mission regarding both open science, education, and access to all regardless of money or industrial relationships?

 Project Jupyter's mission and focus on open science remains unchanged and driven by its contributors.
 Project Jupyter will develop a formal mission statement that will reiterate our commitment to open science, education, research and broad access to interactive computing.
-Based on many previous discussions we\'ve had on this topic, we propose here a rough draft of such a mission statement: "Project Jupyter is an open and collaborative community that develops interactive computing tools, software, standards, and infrastructure for research, education, and
+Based on many previous discussions we've had on this topic, we propose here a rough draft of such a mission statement: "Project Jupyter is an open and collaborative community that develops interactive computing tools, software, standards, and infrastructure for research, education, and